hsf-training/hsf-training-cpp-webpage/_episodes/03-arrays-and-vectors.md

 >
 > `four_vector.at(3)`
 >
-> will access the third element.
+> will access the third element, but will fail (throwing an exception - more on them latter) if the
+> third element wasn't valid.
 >
 > If you needed to know the number of elements in an array, this code will return that value to you:
 >